Ness Ziona: Geography

 Ness Ziona is located on the Israeli coastal plain approximately 10 km inland of the Mediterranean Sea, to the south of Tel Aviv.
 The city is bordered to the north by Rishon LeZion, to the east by Be'er Ya'akov, and to the south by Rehovot.
 Beit Hanan, Beit Oved, Ayanot youth village and Kibbutz Netzer Sereni also border the city.
 The city has been designed to have a rural character due to urban planning that bans the construction of buildings higher than eight stories.
 Property values have risen by 30 percent in recent years.
+Ness Ziona is located in the Gush Dan metropolitan area.

 Neighborhoods

 Ness Ziona is composed of a central core and villages that came under its municipal jurisdiction over time.
 The city also has two industrial zones and a high-tech park, Kiryat Weizmann.

 Demographics

 According to the Israeli Central Bureau of Statistics (CBS), in 2005 the ethnic makeup of the city was 99.6% Jewish and other non-Arabs.
 At the end of 2004 there were 612 immigrants (2.2%), although this rose sharply to 7.8% in 2005.
 The city also receives significant internal migration, and is popular among Tel Aviv residents seeking to leave the city.

 In 2005 there were 14,400 males and 14,900 females.
 31.8% of the population was 19 years of age or younger, 15.2% between 20 and 29, 21% between 30 and 44, 19.1% from 45 to 59, 3.1% from 60 to 64, and 9.7% 65 years of age or older.
 The population growth rate in 2006 was 5.8%.